Sock monkey: Today

 Servicemembers with sock monkeys made in Chelsea, Alabama.

 Sock monkeys remain a popular icon and are popular with all ages.
-They now come in different styles, such as "birthday-themed", different colors, and even electronic ones that sing up-to-date pop songs.
+They now come in different styles, such as "birthday-themed", different colors, and even electronic ones that sing pop songs.
 Most vintage red-heel sock monkeys found today are no older than the late 1950s, and many date from the 1970s.

 A number of methods exist for dating red-heel sock monkeys, including the colors, shape of the red heel (elongated oval or swing), the amount of cream color in the red-heel and toe areas, sock seams, and interior sock content.

 The term "vintage" red-heel sock monkeys is typically relegated to sock monkeys made from red-heel socks knitted by the Nelson Knitting Company and from similar socks knitted with red-heels by other companies in the same time period.
 The term "modern" red-heel sock monkeys is normally relegated to sock monkey dolls created after Fox River Mills, Inc. acquired the Nelson Knitting Company in 1992.

 Homemade red-heel sock monkey dolls usually have unique faces and body characteristics and are considered one-of-a-kind.
-Sock monkey dolls are also mass-manufactured in the marketplace.
-Sock monkey dolls mass-manufactured by a company normally all have the same face and body characteristics.
+Sock monkey dolls can also be mass-manufactured.

 Not all sock monkey dolls are created from red-heel socks.
 A 2015 book shows that more colorful sock monkeys have become a trend, such as monkeys made from socks with multicolored striped or polka dot patterns, and monkeys made from mismatched socks.